David Otunga: Non-wrestling roles (2015–2019)

 Otunga returned to television on February 2, 2015, doing the Raw Pre-Show.
 Following this, he offered his legal services to his former tag team partner Curtis Axel regarding his Royal Rumble 2015 controversy.
 Now rarely an in-ring performer, Otunga replaced Alex Riley as one of the hosts of the weekly Raw pre-show on the WWE Network.

 In June 2016, Otunga left his position on the Raw pre-show panel, where he joined the commentary team alongside Tom Phillips for both Superstars and Main Event.
 On the June 23 episode of SmackDown, Otunga temporarily replaced Jerry Lawler on the commentary team, after Lawler was suspended by WWE.
 Following the 2016 WWE draft, Otunga was announced to join the SmackDown commentary team on a full-time basis, alongside Mauro Ranallo and John "Bradshaw" Layfield, where he served as the babyface color commentator in contrast to JBL's heel color commentary.

 On April 11, 2017, it was reported that Otunga was traded to the Raw brand for Byron Saxton as part of the 2017 WWE Superstar Shake-up.
 However, due to his acting career, he was replaced by Booker T on Raw for six weeks.
 Upon Otunga's return, Booker remained Raw color commentator while Otunga became a pre-show panelist.
 He last appeared on commentary on the August 20, 2019 episode of SmackDown.

+On April 15, 2020, David Otunga was released from the WWE due to COVID budget cuts alongside many other wrestlers.